Item 18: Don't panic

 The second observation around avoiding panics is that a plan that involves constant vigilance of humans is never a good idea.

-However, constant vigilance of machines is another matter: adding a check to your continuous integration (Item 32) system that spots new panics is much more reliable.
-A simple version could be a simple grep for the most common panicking entrypoints (as above); a more thorough check could involve additional tooling from the Rust ecosystem (Item 31), such as setting up a build variant that pulls in the no_panic crate.
+However, constant vigilance of machines is another matter: adding a check to your continuous integration (see Item 32) system that spots new, potentially panicking code is much more reliable.
+A simple version could be a simple grep for the most common panicking entrypoints (as shown previously); a more thorough check could involve additional tooling from the Rust ecosystem (Item 31), such as setting up a build variant that pulls in the no_panic crate.

-1: Tom Cargill's 1994 article in the C++ Report explored just how difficult exception safety is for C++ template code, as did Herb Sutter's Guru of the Week #8 column.
+Tom Cargill's 1994 article in the C++ Report explores just how difficult exception safety is for C++ template code, as does Herb Sutter's Guru of the Week #8 column.